-Sales processes are much more manageable when a sales team has enough information on the history and previous interactions with the business.
+Sales discovery processes are much more manageable when a sales team has enough information on the history and previous interactions with the business.
 The data can offer them well-informed deals and build better relationships.
 For this, a salesforce system does a great job revealing all the required information of each customer whenever needed, without needless consultations.

 Even better, when an employee leaves the company or is absent, the ones who steps in can smoothly proceed with the pending tasks.